Carlo Lastimosa: College career

 It was during his stint at the Jesuit Athletic Meet in CDO first got the eyes of the scouts for his talent on the hard court.
 He was later then recruited by the Ateneo Blue Eagles Glory Be Team but was later released due to academic reasons.
 Jose Rizal University was willing to absorb him but he opted out and began in trying out to other schools.
-He was then part of the DLS-College of St. Benilde of the NCAA and played there for two seasons where he became the scoring leader on his rookie season.
-There he found his touches and eventually became the 2nd scorer in his team.
+He was then part of the College of St. Benilde of the NCAA and played there for two seasons.
 He chose Hotel and Restaurant Management as his course.
+He chose #6 as his jersey number, the number Jolas had worn and gotten retired in his PBA career.